Author, “Experimentation Works: The Surprising Power of Business Experiments” - listed as one of the best books of 2020

 He also chairs Leading Product Innovation, which helps business leaders revamp their innovation systems for greater competitive advantage.
 He was faculty chair of HBS executive education in South Asia, where he still co-chairs the School’s research activities, and he has served on advisory and supervisory boards of start-up and established companies.
 Previously, Thomke was faculty chair of the MBA Required Curriculum and faculty co-chair of the doctoral program in Science, Technology and Management.
 He is the recipient of many awards, including the Apgar Award for Innovation in Teaching at HBS, a finalist for the Harvard Business Review McKinsey Award, and author of the bestselling article in MIT Sloan Management Review.

 Professor Thomke holds Bachelor’s and Master’s degrees in Electrical Engineering, Master’s degrees in Operations Research and Management (MBA equivalent), and a Ph.D. in Electrical Engineering and Management from the Massachusetts Institute of Technology (MIT), where he was awarded a Lemelson-MIT doctoral fellowship for invention and innovation research.
-He has also received honorary degrees in Economics (Doctorate from the HHL Leipzig Graduate School of Management) and Arts (Master’s from Harvard University).
+He received honorary degrees in Economics (Doctorate from the HHL Leipzig Graduate School of Management) and Arts (Master’s from Harvard University).

 We’re here to help.